pboling/sanitize_email/README.md

 *keep scrolling for Rails, but read this for a better understanding of Magic*

-There are four ways SanitizeEmail can be turned on; in order of precedence they are:
+There are three ways SanitizeEmail can be turned on; in order of precedence they are:

 1. Only useful for local context.
 Inside a method where you will be sending an email, set `SanitizeEmail.force_sanitize = true` just prior to delivering it.
 Also useful in the console.